HWal/RPi_HAN_Receive_Web_Relay_Output/README.md

 * Control two output relays.
 * Download and view el-spotprices for the user's local area.
 Note, the program spotprices.py needs to be edited accordingly.
 * Send email to a specified address when Watt hours used during one hour exceeds a limit set by the user.
-* Analyze log files on a Windows laptop.
+* Analyze log files with VNC viewer on a Windows laptop.

 Hardware
 --------